 If you have something to say and you like to express yourself in writing or you have knowledge that might be useful to someone else you can also think about the financial side of your blog (earning money from it).
 At least as a way of maintaining what you want to do, and why not, as a way of life.
 There are many people who live from blogging and there are still places for new ideas on the market.

 Let’s go to the practical side.
 You’ll need a domain.
 Domain meaning something like http: //www.yourdomain.com or other extensions such as .net, .info, etc.

 If you want to buy a domain, I recommend namecheap.com.
 They are the most reliable and have very good prices.
 My iulianm.com domain is bought from them.

 # 2 Hosting

 The next step is buying a hosting pack.
-Choosing a company that provides a good hosting services sometimes can be difficult.
-With luck and research you can choose a company with that you can collaborate many years.
+Choosing a company that provides good hosting services sometimes can be difficult.
+With luck and research you can choose a company with that you can collaborate for many years.
 Namecheap offers a good shared hosting plan.
 Shared Hosting is cheaper and it’s enough if you just start a blog.

 When you grow your blog and you have a lot of visitors a day, you will switch to a dedicated server that can support all visits.
 But to reach this level it takes a lot of work and effort.
-The shared packages from namecheap also offer the option to install a blogging platform (eg. WordPress), whit just a few clicks.
+The shared packages from Namecheap also offer the option to install a blogging platform (eg. WordPress), whit just a few clicks.

 # 3 Platform or CMS